imwally/vomit/README.md

 # vomit
-A repulsive markdown to html blog engine.
+A repulsive markdown to static html blog engine.